BookSuccess/catherinezhai/README.md

 .I'm currently learning Python and Vibe coding for creating accounting & finance-related apps .I'm looking for help with website development
 .Ask me about accounting, finance, bookkeeping
-.How to reach me: catherine.zhai@hotmail.co.nz
+.How to reach me: booksuccess.nz@gmail.com